moofter/flite/README.md

 Enabling h/w accelerated video decoding all you need to do is set ```media.ffmpeg.vaapi.enabled``` and ```gfx.webrender.all``` to true in ```about:config``` and restart Firefox.

 To test if it works play a video in Firefox while runing ```sudo intel_gpu_top``` and look closely at the ```Video``` usage.
 It will be low usage between 1-5% and CPU usage should also be reduced by a bit.
-My i5 powered NUC 8th gen can play Youtube 1080p using ~3% GPU and 5-15% CPU usage.
+My i5 powered NUC 8th gen can play Youtube 1080p with ~3% GPU and 5-15% CPU usage.
 You can also use this tool when playing back other video formats in ```mpv``` and the likes.

 For some older Intel graphics it may be needed to block unsupported codecs using this add-on: